lorensen/VTKExamples/src/VTKBook/01Chapter1.md

 <figure id="Figure1-1">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure1-1.png?raw=true width="640" alt="Figure1-1">
 </figure>
 <figcaption style="color:blue"><b>Figure 1-1</b>.
 The visualization process.
-Data from various sources is repeatedly transformed to extract, derive, and enhance information.</figcaption>
+Data from various sources is repeatedly transformed to extract, derive, and enhance information.
+The resulting data is mapped to a graphics system for display.</figcaption>
 </figure>

-The resulting data is mapped to a graphics system for display.

 - *Computer graphics* is the process of creating images using a computer.
 This includes both 2D paint-and-draw techniques as well as more sophisticated 3D drawing (or rendering) techniques.